What? We can use cling wrap for art? And process art at that?

 Process art does not require elaborate set ups or rare materials.
 All parents need to do, is facilitate and support whatever the child dreams up.

 Try out this simple but amazing craft to kickstart your process art journey with the kids!
-This is the extension activity for the Light and Shadows box, so expect to see some magic going on...
+This is the extension activity for the Fantasy World Box, so expect to see some magic going on...

 You will need

 1) Invert the stool.
 Wrap the cling wrap around the four legs of the stool.